Diocese removes Mississippi priest after federal fraud probe

 Local media report that the priest’s removal and replacement at St. Joseph Catholic Church was announced Sunday.

-The priest is accused of defrauding parishioners and others who donated thousands of dollars to a GoFundMe campaign for what he claimed was cancer treatment after being diagnosed with HIV.
+The priest is accused of defrauding parishioners and others who donated thousands of dollars to a GoFundMe campaign for what he claimed was cancer treatment.
+A federal agent says the priest didn’t have cancer.

 He’s also accused in a court affidavit of raising money for a chapel and orphanage in Mexico.
 In both cases, he allegedly used the money on personal expenses instead.

 Most Read Nation & World Stories